-In this post, we’ll take a closer look at a few fixes that just might solve your connectivity issue and get you back online if your phone won’t connect to Wi-Fi.
+Wi-Fi connection problems are pretty frustrating.
+Maybe it’s just me, but they always seem to happen at the worst time — especially in a Zoom meeting.
+If you’re having problems connecting your Android smartphone to a Wi-Fi network, you’re not alone.
+In this post, we’ll take a closer look at a handful of fixes that might solve your connectivity issue and get you back online if your phone won’t connect to Wi-Fi.
 Let’s dive in.

-If you have figured out that you were actually trying to connect to the right network, the next step is to double check the password.
-You’ll find this piece of information on the same sticker as the network name.
+If you’ve figured out that you were on the right network, the next step is to double-check the password.
+You’ll find the generic password on the same sticker as the network name.
 Re-enter the password for the network you’re trying to connect to and see if it solves your problem.
-Just keep in mind that the password is case sensitive, which means you should enter it with uppercase and/or lowercase letters.
+Just keep in mind that you may have changed the password after setup, and it will be case-sensitive.

 Reboot your router and smartphone